aimlcommunitybd/ML-Saturday/04_2025/early_questions.md

 41. What guidance exists for publishing ML/AI-related research papers?
 42. How to implement a ML project suitable for paper publication?
 43. What kind of research in reinforcement learning is important for Agentic AI?
-44. Which AI/ML-related math/architecture problems remain unsolved and worth exploring?
+44. In terms of math/architecture which AI/ML problems remain unsolved and worth exploring?
 45. How to get involved in VLM (Vision-Language Model) research?
 46. Are there opportunities for research collaboration in ML/AI?